pma/amqp/README.md

 #### Compile error on ranch_proxy_protocol with OTP 21

-Currently we are waiting for amqp_client 3.7.9 to be released.

-Meanwhile You can find a workaround [here](https://github.com/pma/amqp/issues/99).
+Update amqp to [1.1.0](https://github.com/pma/amqp/releases/tag/v1.1.0) or a greater version.